JinwenPan/Parallel-Heat-Equation-Solver/README.md

    cd src
    make
    ```
-   This will generate the executable for the solver.
+   This will generate the executable `heat` for the solver in `/src`.

 ## Configuration
-You can adjust the domain resolution, number of iterations, parallelization strategy, and other parameters by modifying `test.dat`.
-Details on the configuration options are also provided in `test.dat`.
+You can adjust the domain resolution, number of iterations, parallelization strategy, and other parameters by modifying `/src/test.dat`.
+Details on the configuration options are also provided there.

 ## Usage
 The solver can be executed as follows: